How much are Missouri closing costs? | Who pays them? | Missouri seller closing costs calculator | How to save when you sell | FAQs

 Save on realtor fees

-The best way to save money on a big chunk of your selling costs is to find a realtor who charges lower listing fees.
-In Missouri, real estate commission costs an average of $13,023 — that's typically more expensive than the rest of your closing costs combined!
+The best way to reduce your selling costs is to find a realtor who charges lower listing fees.
+In Missouri, real estate commission costs an average of $13,438 — that's usually more expensive than the rest of your closing costs combined!

 Frequently asked questions